koiosonline/legacy-app.koios.world/src/articles/blockchain/bc-1-6-2-smart-contracts-explained.md

 We are desperately in need of global economies because we have global problems that need a global solution.
 Think climate change, think plastic oceans.
 These problems are problems of the commons.
 And therefore, we need tools for the commons (in this case) to build on open-source protocols.
 It is leading us, humanity, into the future.
 See you in the next class, where we will discuss the first platform that enabled smart contracts & dApps: Ethereum :-)!!

+## Portfolio assignments 1.6.2 Smart contracts explained

+1. Go to [Etherscan](https://etherscan.io/) (different blockchains and different explorers allowed!) and figure out how to find the code of smart contracts.
+Don’t worry, it’s normal you don’t understand anything that is in the smart contract.
+It’s meant to give you an idea of the reality behind applications.
+Make a print screen of some parts of the code from the contract / dApp you have chosen and write down your first impressions / initial thoughts.

 ## Further reading

 * [Smart contracts, Szabo](http://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart.contracts.html)